TotallyInformation/node-red-contrib-uibuilder/docs/security.md

 Of course, that requires that any external security services are passing suitable data down to Node-RED.

 ?> It is important to remember that uibuilder apps are *web pages* - they *run in the browser*, not in Node-RED.
 You cannot make things secure in the front-end code of a web app since the user will _always_ be able to make changes.
 So security _must_ be done at the server.
 Node-RED flows and uibuilder middleware run on the server. <br>It is also important to remember that uibuilder makes extensive use of websockets to send and recieve data between Node-RED and the browser.
-This presents some technical challanges for ensuring data security.
+This presents some technical challenges for ensuring data security.

 This topic is covered in more detail on a separate page: [Securing Data](securing-data.md).